 Boiled Chicken with couscous and baked ratatouille

-If I want to make something quick and tasty, I serve the boiled chicken with couscous and baked ratatouille.
+If I want to make something easy and tasty, I serve the boiled chicken with baked ratatouille and couscous.

 The vegetables I use are:

-- I make the couscous by seasoning 1 cup of couscous with extra virgin olive oil and adding 1 cup of boiling water and a cube of chicken stock.
+To make the couscous I season 1 cup of couscous with extra virgin olive oil.
+Add 1 cup of boiling water and a cube of chicken stock.

 - Cut the chicken breasts into slices, and season with salt, pepper and olive oil.